pasqal-io/qadence-libs/docs/qinfo_tools/qng.md

 # The Quantum Natural Gradient optimizer

 Qadence-libs provides a set of optimizers based on quantum information tools, in particular based on the [Quantum Fisher Information](https://en.wikipedia.org/wiki/Quantum_Fisher_information).
-The Quantum Natural Gradient is a gradient-based optimizer which uses the Quantum Fisher Information matrix to better navigate the optimizer's descent to the minimum.
+The Quantum Natural Gradient[^1] is a gradient-based optimizer which uses the Quantum Fisher Information matrix to better navigate the optimizer's descent to the minimum.
 The parameter update rule for the QNG optimizer is written as:

 $$
 \theta_{t+1} = \theta_t - \eta g^{-1}(\theta_t)\nabla \mathcal{L}(\theta_t)